4B movement: Bihon (no marriage)

 A 2022 survey of unmarried South Koreans aged 19 to 34 found that 69.7% of women (compared to 79.8% of men) expressed a desire to marry in the future.
-Marital violence is the most prevalent form of family violence in South Korea.
-In heterosexual South Korean households, women perform a disproportionate portion of the unpaid labor.
-Some 4B followers state that the movement helps protect them from the risks of marriage, including domestic violence and an unequal distribution of labor.
+In traditional heterosexual South Korean households, women perform a disproportionate amount of the unpaid labor, and men are the head of the household.
+Some followers of the 4B movement claim that the movement helps protect them from any potential risks of marriage, including domestic violence, being heartbroken, and an unequal distribution of labor.

 Bichulsan (no childbirth)

-Many South Korean women are reluctant to have children due to the lack of workplace accommodations.
-More than 40% of South Korean women take an extended career break after marriage and childbirth, while many of those who stay in work struggle to progress their careers.
+Many South Korean people are reluctant to have children due to the lack of workplace accommodations.
+More than 40% of South Korean women choose an extended career break after marriage and childbirth, while some of those who stay in work struggle to progress their careers.
 The 4B movement proposes that women focus on financial independence, including forgoing childbirth.

 South Korea has one of the lowest birth rates in the world.
 As of 2023, the fertility rate is at 0.72, significantly below the 2.1 threshold required to maintain a country's population.
-The country's birth rate has been below the replacement rate since 1983, while the 4B movement originated in the 2010s, making it likely that the low birth rate is due to economic insecurity experienced by young adults, high child-rearing costs, high property prices, and the double burden placed on working mothers.
+The country's birth rate has been below the replacement rate since 1983, while the 4B movement originated in the 2010s, making it likely that the low birth rate is due to economic insecurity experienced by young adults, high child-rearing costs, high property prices, and the priorities of young women.

-A 2022 survey of unmarried South Koreans aged 19 to 34 found that 55.3% of women (as compared to 70.5% of men) indicated a preference for having children.
+A 2022 survey of unmarried South Koreans aged 19 to 34 found that 55.3% of women (as compared to 70.5% of men) indicated an intention of having children.